DeepLearningLisbon/reading-group/rules.md

 #### What can you do to help?
 You can join us!
-By choosing any free vacancy on the sidebar, doing you part and joining us during our virtual battle that takes place at {date}.
+By choosing any free vacancy on the sidebar, doing you part and joining us during our virtual battle.
 Please be prepared!

 #### What are the roles?
 The roles are described below.
 You don't need to read the full paper if you think it's not necessary for your